OpenMDAO/OpenMDAO-Framework/docs/user-guide/variables.rst

     Provide some examples to demonstrate the options.

-.. index:: Instance Traits
+.. index:: Socket Traits

-*Instance Traits*
+*Socket Traits*
 ++++++++++++++++++

-An *Instance* is a trait that requires any value assigned to it to be either an instance of a specific class or an implementation of a specific Interface.
+An *Socket* is a trait that requires any value assigned to it to be either an instance of a specific class or an implementation of a specific Interface.
 The class or Interface to be matched is the first argument to the constructor.
 Failure to match the specified class or Interface will result in an exception being raised.
-Instance traits are typically used to implement Sockets, which are placeholders for plugins within a component, but they may also be used to implement Variables by setting their *iotype* metadata attribute to ``'in'`` or ``'out'``.
+Socket traits are typically used to implement placeholders for plugins within a component, but they may also be used to implement Variables by setting their *iotype* metadata attribute to ``'in'`` or ``'out'``.
 In this case, it is important to  also set the *copy* metadata attribute so the framework knows how to copy the data to connected